-Mothers who have already given birth to their baby will tell you there seems to be a significant difference from regular fatigue and pregnancy fatigue.
+Mothers who have already given birth will tell you there seems to be a significant difference from regular fatigue and pregnancy fatigue.

 The fatigue can be experienced very early on, even just one week after conception (source).
-Now don’t get carried away and immediately associate fatigue with pregnancy — there are many other reasons you could be feeling extra tired.
+However, don’t immediately associate fatigue with pregnancy — there are many other reasons you could be feeling extra tired!

-Now if you are experiencing a combination of pregnancy symptoms like a missed period, unexplained nausea, tender breasts, and fatigue — you may just have a bun in the oven.
+Now, if you are experiencing a combination of pregnancy symptoms like a missed period, unexplained nausea, tender breasts, and fatigue — you very well may have a bun in the oven.

 1. First Trimester Fatigue